Shirqat offensive (2016): September 2016

-On 2 September, the Christian Assyrian Nineveh Plain Protection Units stated they had captured the village of Badanah from ISIL and also uploaded images and videos of the militias entering the village, however United States did not confirm or deny whether it had been captured.
+On 2 September, the Assyrian Nineveh Plain Protection Units stated they had captured the village of Badanah from ISIL and also uploaded images and videos of the militias entering the village, however United States did not confirm or deny whether it had been captured.
 The Popular Mobilization Forces also declared that the village had been captured by the Assyrian militia.
 On 4 September, the anti-ISIL coalition carried out an airstrike on a car-bomb manufacturing factory in Tal Afar, destroying it completely while also killing seven militants.
 Meanwhile, unidentified gunmen attacked a security headquarters of the group in Ba'aj district.
 Five ISIL militants including the district's security of chief for the group, Mahmoud Sulaiman al-Muslih, also known as Abu Ayoub were killed in the attack.
 On 5 September, an investment bank in Mosul being used as a security headquarters by the group was destroyed in an airstrike carried out by the US-led coalition.
 On 7 September, an airstrike by the coalition on a headquarters of the group in Ghabat area of Mosul killed 15 militants.
 The airstrike resulted in the complete destruction of the headquarters along with the destruction of 12 booby-trapped vehicles belonging to the group.

 On 10 September, more than 180 ISIL fighters were reported to have fled from Mosul to Raqqa.
 On 11 September, 18 ISIL fighters were killed and seven were injured in an airstrike carried out by the anti-ISIL coalition in Shura area and Kahara village of the Nineveh Governorate.
 Meanwhile, the group's Chief of Media Operations, Abu Muhammad Furqan was killed alongside 20 other media workers and officials of the group in an attack conducted by the Iraqi Army in al-Ba'aj District.
 On 12 September, ISIL launched counterattacks at Qayyarah which was repelled by pro-government forces.
 Sixteen militants were killed while eight were arrested while three suicide attacks by the group were thwarted.
 The group also launched a failed offensive against the axis of Nineveh police's 8th regiment near the wilderness area on the road between Baghdad and Mosul.
 The Iraqi security forces repelled the attack and killed over 100 militants while injuring dozens of other militants.
 Over five booby-trapped vehicles belonging to the group were destroyed in the offensive.
 Meanwhile, an airstrike carried out by the Inherent Resolve coalition which destroyed a chemical weapons factory of the group near Mosul.
 On 13 September, an attack by ISIL in the axis of Al-Houd, Al-Hadher and Al-Shebali, south of Mosul, was repelled by pro-government forces.
 Over 70 militants were killed in the failed attack while no casualties were reported on the side of pro-government forces.
 On 14 September, the group's spokesman in Mosul was killed alongside two of his escorts were killed in Mosul when unidentified gunmen ambushed him and attacked his car.